elh-geophys/MOredox23/README.md

 # MOredox23

-MATLAB code and data files for manuscript "Impact-driven redox stratification of Earth's mantle" Estefania Larsen, Yale University estefania.larsen@yale.edu
+MATLAB code and data files for manuscript "Impact-driven redox stratification of Earth's mantle"

-Summer 2022 - Spring 2023
+Estefania Larsen, Yale University -- estefania.larsen@yale.edu -- Summer 2022-Spring 2023

 This code produces all data and figures from the manuscript and is a standalone repository.
 This code was originally written with MATLAB 2021a, but should work with v2022.
 It has not been tested with v2023.
 MATLAB's Optimization Toolbox may be necessary for some scripts to run.